GitMoDu/EmbeddedStorage/README.md

 # EmbeddedStorage
-Abstraction for use of Wear-levelled storage indexed by keys.
+Abstraction for access of data structs, stored in wear-levelled EEPROM, indexed by keys.